 - Trademark Favorite Food: Eggs.
-His obsession with them borders on the creepy.
+His obsession with them gets creepy very easily.

 - Understanding Boyfriend: Most of the time with his girlfriends, the only exception being his girlfriend in college, who he coldly dumped while she was in the hospital because she was allergic to eggs.
 Eggs he forced her to eat.

 - Zombie Advocate: His defining characteristic.